 This course introduces students to the economics of money and banking in the United States.
-The course aims to provide the student with an introduction to the role of money, financial markets, financial institutions and monetary policy in the economy, thus providing a solid foundation for further study or employment in the financial services industry.
-There are three main components of the course, (1) The role of financial markets in the economy with an emphasis on interest rate determination.
-(2) The changing role of financial institutions with topics that include bank management, bank's role as a creditor, banking relationships, products and services, regulations and the significance of banking behavior in monetary policy.
-(3) Examine the working of fiscal and monetary policy, including money supply and creation, the powers and functions of the Federal Reserve System, and various monetary theories.
+The course introduces the student to the role of money, financial markets, financial institutions, and monetary policy in the economy, thus providing a solid foundation for further study or employment in the financial services industry.
+There are three main components of the course.
+(1) The role of financial markets in the economy with an emphasis on interest rate determination.
+(2) The changing role of financial institutions includes bank management, the bank's role as a creditor, banking relationships, products and services, regulations, and the significance of banking behavior in monetary policy.
+(3) The workings of fiscal and monetary policy, including money supply and creation, the powers and functions of the Federal Reserve System, and various monetary theories.

-- \ Define money and explain its role in the economy - \ Describe the working of fiscal and monetary policy. - \ Analyze the functions of financial markets, depository institutions, and the Federal Reserve System in the U.S. economy. - \ Examine the economics of bank management and its role in affecting money supply. - \ Apply the risk and return structure of interest rates to bank asset and liability management, portfolio choice, models of the demand for money, and other monetary theory topics. - \ Describe what banks (depository, institutions) do, what their balance sheets look like and how they manage their assets and liabilities to make a profit. - \ Analyze varying tools applied to financial statements used by bank management to uncover inside problems and how to deal with those problems. - \ Examine the legal, ethical and regulatory environment in the banking industry.
+- Explain the role of money in the economy. - Describe the workings of fiscal and monetary policy. - Analyze the functions of financial markets, depository institutions, and the Federal Reserve System in the U.S. economy. - Examine the economics of bank management and its role in affecting money supply. - Apply interest rate risk and return structure to bank asset and liability management, portfolio choice, models of the demand for money, and other monetary theory topics. - Describe how financial institutions manage assets and liabilities to make a profit. - Analyze tools available to financial institution management to uncover and deal with internal problems. - Examine the banking industry's legal, ethical, and regulatory environment.
 (3 C: 3 lect/pres, 0 lab, 0 other)